ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

        # over the last axis. we require the sum
        return K.sum(K.binary_crossentropy(y_true, y_pred), axis=-1)

-As we discuss later, this will not be the loss we ultimately minimize.
-However, it will still constitute the data-fitting term of our final loss.
+As we discuss later, this will not be the loss we ultimately minimize, but will constitute the data-fitting term of our final loss.

 Note this is a valid definition of a `Keras loss <https://keras.io/losses/>`_, which is required to compile and optimize a model.
 It is a symbolic function that returns a scalar for each data-point in ``y_true`` and ``y_pred``.
-In our example, ``y_pred`` will be the output of our ``decoder`` network, the predicted probabilities, and ``y_true`` will be the true probabilities.
+In our example, ``y_pred`` will be the output of our ``decoder`` network, which are the predicted probabilities, and ``y_true`` will be the true probabilities.

 ..
 Tip:: If you are using the TensorFlow backend, you can directly use the (negative) log probability of ``Bernoulli`` from TensorFlow Distributions as